AmanT925/dill-study/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/features/custom-domain#custom-domain)

+## Guides

+Found a quick walkthrough?
+See the Quickstart guide for a short example that shows how to install and use the AgentMail SDK to create an inbox and send a test email:

+- Quickstart: `docs/quickstart.md`
+ - Drafts & scheduled sending: `docs/drafts.md`